Introduces a debut novel

 Advance praise for Tracy Clark and Broken Places

 “Sara Paretsky meets Julia Spenser-Fleming in Tracy Clark’s Broken Places.
 Colorful characters zing to life against a vividly grim Chicago backdrop in this auspicious career-launcher.
-Broken Places is the breakout mystery of the year!” – Wendy Corel Staub, New York Times bestselling author
+Broken Places is the breakout mystery of the year!” – Wendy Corsi Staub, New York Times bestselling author

 “Cass Raines is my favorite new private investigator.
 Broken Places takes you into a world where characters are the highest currency, wit is sharpened to a fine point, and the action makes your heart pound.
 A winning debut.
 Tracy Clark is one to watch.” – Carlene O’Connor author of Murder at an Irish Wedding